-- A report documenting minimum criteria as defined in the criteria section above; - An SDK and example code for custom dashboards and dashboard templates available through a software repository(s) e.g. GitHub or similar; and - Example code for Rubin Science Platform queries to the EFD available through a software repository e.g. GitHub or similar.
+- A report documenting minimum criteria as defined in the criteria section above; - An SDK and example code for custom dashboards and dashboard templates available through a software repository(s) - e.g. GitHub or similar This is now done in Chronograf and does not need code to be written; and - Example code for Rubin Science Platform queries to the EFD available through a software repository e.g. GitHub or similar.